birc-hpc/planning/docs/week-3/programming.md

 bar
 ```

-Single parantheses can be used as test conditions, because they are commands like any other command.
+Single parentheses can be used as test conditions because they are commands like any other command.

 ```bash
 ~> (echo "foo" ; true) ; echo $?